GeorgyMakarov/neuralnet_test/readme.md

 ### Neuralnet tuning params

-Neural network has *3* basic tuning params and *5* advanced tuning features.
+Neural network has *3* basic tuning params and *3* advanced tuning features.
 Basic tuning params include: algorithm, learning rate limit, learning rate factor.
-Advanced tuning parameters: threshold, stepmax, startweights, lifesign and lifesign step.
+Advanced tuning parameters: threshold, stepmax, startweights.

  - `algorithm`              the type of backpropagation to compute the network
  - `learning rate limit`    a vector with lowest and highest limit of *LR*
  - `learning rate factor`   a vector of multiplication for *LR*
+ - `threshold`              a size of an error when *NN* stops learning
+ - `stepmax`                a length of training session
+ - `startweights`           a vector with starting values for the weights